SahilNDev/FlightPathPrediction/Datasets/README.md

-This is the folder for to store csvs
+This is the folder to store CSVs temporarily.